Show All Answers

 Yes.
 Free chlorine conversions are a common industry practice for preventative maintenance in drinking water distribution systems.
 Many utilities throughout the state and country that use chloramines for their primary distribution disinfectant periodically convert back to free chlorine to improve and maintain the highest water quality standards.
 The Environmental Protection Agency (EPA) and the Texas Commission on Environmental Quality (TCEQ) endorse and support this procedure.

-The duration of the free chlorine conversion will be approximately 30 days.
-The conversion will begin on April 5, 2021, and the City will return to chloramine disinfection on May 5, 2021.
+The duration of the free chlorine conversion will be just under 30 days.
+The conversion will begin on March 1, 2022, and the City will return to chloramine disinfection on March 29, 2022.

 The process is entirely safe and poses no health risks to customers.
 The water is safe for people and animals to drink, for cooking and bathing, watering the garden, and for all other common uses.